 Mental health is one of those topics that isn’t quite taboo in our society but also isn’t openly addressed on a wide scale thanks to stigma and misinformation.
 Mental health conditions affect about one in five adults worldwide, and suicide connected to mental illness is the leading cause of death in people age 15-19.
 That’s not to say it doesn’t affect those older than this; in fact, depression is most common in people 12-35 years of age.

 When you spend long hours “grinding” to build your business, you’re putting both your mind and body through incredible stress.
 Failures and obstacles can seriously impact your self-esteem, which can become a slippery slope into conditions like depression or anxiety disorders.
+If you find yourself falling down this slippery slope, talk to a psychiatrist and don't wait long until you reach out for help.
 Self-employment is difficult, and many self-employed people forget to make time for themselves.
 When you’re thinking “what is wrong with me?”, just remember that it could just be that you need a break.

 The gurus will tell you that you must grind 24/7 in order to be successful, but the fact is, no amount of money can buy back your time or your sanity.
 You can be the most successful person in the world financially and still be mentally unhealthy.
 Put your mental health first.

 This misconception that you must put all of your efforts into your business needs to be addressed.
 While you should certainly put significant effort into your business and doing what you love, at the end of the day, all of that success doesn’t mean a thing if you’re alone.
 Alienating friends and family in pursuit of financial success can feel incredibly hollow once you get there.
 Ok, so now you make 100k per year, but you’ve sacrificed everyone that mattered in your life to get there.
 Now what?